 Once you have connected to the FTP server, go to the “File” menu and select “Copy current connection to Site Manager”.
 You can also manually add the information into Site Manager.
 Just click the file menu and select “Site Manager” or Crtl+S.

 FileZilla Site Manager

 This connection’s name is highlighted.
 You may want to click on the “Rename” button change this connection’s name to something more meaningful than the default “New site”.
 You can also enter any further comments about this connection in the “Comments” box at the bottom right.
 If you chose the “Copy current connection to Site Manager” option, then your connection details will already be filled in.
 If not, you’ll need to manually enter Host, Port, Protocol, and User.
 When you’re done, click the “OK” button.

 Note: With the default FileZilla settings, you won’t be able to save user account passwords.
 You may enable password-saving from the FileZilla client interface.
 Select Edit > Settings.
 On the next screen, select Interface from the left menu and uncheck “Do not save passwords” under “Behaviour”.
 Be aware that FileZilla stores all connection information–including passwords–in clear text.

 Now, to use this connection in the future, click the Site Manager button (the button directly below File menu option).
 Select the name you gave this connection and click “Connect”.

 FileZilla is a must-have tool that should be in any one’s toolbox that is dealing with websites.
 It takes a potentially time-consuming and complicated process and makes it so much easier.
-Atlantic.Net’s reliable and efficient cloud hosting solutions offer great results with 24/7 industry-leading technical support.
+Atlantic.Net’s reliable and efficient HIPAA compliant database hosting solutions offer great results with 24/7 industry-leading technical support.